 Want it on the big screen?
 Learn about all the ways to get ExpressVPN on your TV.

-Will Georgia win the national championship for the third straight season?
+Will Michigan win another national championship?
 Here are the latest odds according to the FanDuel Sportsbook.

 College football conference channels